-This article was originally published on EdSurge.
+This article on Professional Learning Communities was originally published on EdSurge.

 We spoke with educators around the country and discovered seven ways that PLCs are transforming teaching and learning in schools.